 - 1. Notes or flow sheets may be taken by students and coaches during any event. - 2.
 No audio or video recorders will be allowed at any time. - E. Violation A violation is an infraction for which the following penalties will be enforced: - 1.
 In individual events, the offender shall be treated as if he/she had never entered the event.
 His/her name will be stricken from the list of entries and will, therefore, be deprived of any ranking or rating. - 2.
 In team events the entire team will be treated as if it had not entered the tournament and will, therefore, be deprived of any ranking or rating. - 3.
-No final rounds will be rerun as a result of disqualification. - 4.
-In those individual and team events in which participants are ranked 1, 2, 3, etc., the next highest participant will be moved up to fill the vacancy.
+No final rounds will be rerun as a result of disqualification.

+4. In those individual and team events in which participants are ranked 1, 2, 3, etc., the next highest participant will be moved up to fill the vacancy.
 The rankings of other contestants in the event will be adjusted to reflect the disqualification at both the Regional and State tournaments.

-5. A student discovered entering a qualifying tournament in an event in which they have previously qualified after Dec 1. will be disqualified in that at that tournament (except in debate and extemp).

-- 6. A student who intentionally harasses or disrupts a contestant during presentation will cause his/her school to be disqualified in all events when reported to the tournament director by the judge. - 7.
+- 5. A student discovered entering a qualifying tournament in an event in which they have previously qualified after Dec 1. will be disqualified in that at that tournament (except in debate and extemp). - 6.
+A student who intentionally harasses or disrupts a contestant during presentation will cause his/her school to be disqualified in all events when reported to the tournament director by the judge. - 7.
 Plagiarism in original oratory or falsification of evidence in oratory, extemp, or debate shall result in suspension in that event for that competition. - 8.
 Plagiarism is defined as claiming, indicating, or implying that the ideas, sentences, or words of another writer are your own.
 The use of AI to create an oratory, extemporaneous, or debate speech is considered plagiarism and is subject to disqualification.
-It includes copying the work of another and presenting it as your own, failing to get away from the language of the original text when paraphrasing, failing to identify the source of a quotation or paraphrase, and following the work of another as a guide to ideas and expression that are then presented as your own - 9.
-Falsification is when evidence alters the conclusion of the author.
+It includes copying the work of another and presenting it as your own, failing to get away from the language of the original text when paraphrasing, failing to identify the source of a quotation or paraphrase, and following the work of another as a guide to ideas and expression that are then presented as your own. - 9.
+Falsification is when evidence alters the conclusion of the author. - 10.
+Artistic Plagiarism: Videos of NSDA final round performances and/or other video media are intended to provide educational examples for coaches and students.
+They are not intended to serve as a model to imitate or duplicate in a performance directly.
+Although universal human emotions may lead to similarities in portrayal of characters, impersonation, including blocking, and or interpretation (verbal and/or nonverbal portrayal of characters and text) of material of previous NSDA semifinal round, final round, and other video media performances is prohibited and grounds for disqualification.
+It is the burden of the individual filing the protest to provide documented evidence of the artistic plagiarism demonstrated in the performance.
+This includes providing access to the plagiarized video material and written verification of examples to substantiate the complaint.